 A DHCPv6 network would not be much without a subnet of addresses that is to be handed out to customers dynamically.
-After creating a Shared Network, the next step is to add a dynamic subnet via the Dynamic Subnet sub menu (figure 9.4).
+After creating a Shared Network, the next step is to add a dynamic subnet via the Dynamic Subnet sub menu (figure 9.6).
 All that is required here is to choose the Shared Network that the subnet should belong to and a subnet declaration and the router address in that subnet.
-It is recommended that the subnet have a 64 bit prefix length although any value will work here.
-Press commit and you are done.